-Dan Elliott is a Senior Consultant based in New Jersey with more than 25 years of global experience managing and performing environmental due diligence assessments, characterizing and quantifying environmental liabilities, managing remediation portfolios, and leading compliance audits.
+Dan Elliott is a Senior Consultant based in New Jersey with more than 25 years of experience managing environmental due diligence assessments, characterizing and quantifying environmental liabilities, managing remediation portfolios, conducting permitting and regulatory negotiations, and leading compliance audits.

 Dan's industry expertise includes process wastewater treatment, hazardous waste management, multi-media (e.g. air, water, stormwater, etc.) permitting, environmental compliance and auditing, and remediation project management.
 He has significant experience in negotiating with regulators and has managed technical, regulatory, and technology-transfer aspects of environmental projects in the United States, Mexico, and China.
 Over the past decade, Dan has focused on assisting primarily corporate multi-national Clients with environmental investigation and remedial action needs as well as in the process wastewater area.
 Commencing with a field pilot of the nanoscale zero-valent iron (nZVI) technology at their Trenton, New Jersey, HVAC products manufacturing facility, Dan led environmental investigation and remediation assignments at multiple locations with American Standard Inc. successor companies including Ingersoll Rand and Trane Technologies.